popcorn-official/popcorn-desktop/README.md

 Allow any user to easily watch movies through torrent streaming, without any prerequisites.

-Visit the project's website at <http://butterproject.org>.
+Visit the project's website at <https://popcorntime.sh>.

 ***

 ## Getting Involved

 Want to report a bug, request a feature, contribute to or translate Popcorn Time?
-Check out our in-depth guide to [Contributing to Popcorn Time](CONTRIBUTING.md#contributing-to-butter).
+Check out our in-depth guide to [Contributing to Popcorn Time](CONTRIBUTING.md#contributing-to-popcorn-time).
 We need all the help we can get!
-You can also join our [community](README.md#community) to keep up-to-date and meet other Butterrs.
+You can also join our [community](README.md#community) to keep up-to-date and meet other developers.

 ## Getting Started